samif0/memprof/README.md

 ## Overview

 memprof is a real-time memory profiling tool designed to monitor and analyze process memory usage on Unix-like systems.
-It provides both command-line interface and terminal-based user interface for interactive memory analysis.
+It provides terminal-based user interface for interactive memory analysis.

 ### Core Objectives